RonaldTao/AAMAS_code/README.md

 ### 3. Evaluation

 Given any trained policy, we can use the corresponding file from the folder of 'Policy Evalution' to evalute its performance.

-Use
+Run
 ```bash
 IL_trained_partial.ipynb
 ```
 to evalute IL-trained policies under partial observation.

-Use
+Run
 ```bash
 RL-trained_full.ipynb
 ```
 to evalute RL-trained policies under full observation.

-Use
+Run
 ```bash
 RL_trained_partial.ipynb
 ```